-Over 15 years of experience in music production and audio engineering specializing in hip hop, R&B, gospel, and pop.
-Credits include MTV, Glasses Malone, UGK Records, Knoc'turn'al, Power 92, and ShapeUpUS.org
+Over 18 years of experience in music production and audio engineering specializing in hip hop, R&B, and gospel.
+Credits include MTV, Glasses Malone, UGK Records, Knoc'turn'al, Power 92, and ShapeUpUS.org.
+Services include exclusive & custom beats, mixing, and mastering.

 Starting out in 2001 as an artist who loved creating but couldn't afford beats or studio time I took the long road to learning the ins and outs of making great sounding music so that I could not only produce myself, but also so I could help other artists fulfill their music vision as well, many of whom are in the same boat I was back in the day :).

 My goal is to help the music creators fulfill their artistic vision and maximize the potential of each and every song created.
-Services included pre-made beats and custom music production (including pre-cleared sampled beats courtesy of Track-Lib's library), recording, mixing, 2-Track & stem mastering, album sequencing, final master creation (CD or DDP), and music business & business consulting.
+Services included exclusive pre-made beats and custom music production (including pre-cleared sampled beats courtesy of Track-Lib's library), remixing/remix production, mixing, 2-Track & stem mastering, and album sequencing

 - Glasses Malone